goldnarms/IconWiki/Development-Environment-Setup.md

 1. Navigate to the iCon project root folder.
 1. Start the webserver: `node server.js`.

-### Or: Fire up the system using the startup script
+### Or: Fire up the system using the startup script (local DB only)

 Run the startup script:

 - Windows: `run-dev.bat`
 - Mac: `run-dev.sh`

 The script is located under `scripts`.
-This should fire up the mongodb database, a monitor watching the LESS files, and the Node.js server.
+This should fire up a local mongodb database, a monitor watching the LESS files, and the Node.js server.
 The various processes are fired up and managed by [Foreman](https://github.com/nodefly/node-foreman).
 Processes are defined under `PROCFILE.dev` and environment variables are set in `dev.env`.

 The webserver will now be listening on `localhost:3000`.